buzzbuzzin/buzz_ios/STRIPE_IDENTITY_SETUP.md

 ## How It Works

 1. **User Initiates Verification**: User taps "Verify Identity with Stripe" button
-2. **Create Session**: App calls Supabase Edge Function to create a Stripe VerificationSession
+2. **Create Session**: App calls Supabase Edge Function to create a Stripe VerificationSession with selfie check enabled
 3. **Present Flow**: Stripe Identity SDK presents the document capture UI
-4. **User Submits**: User captures/uploads their ID document
+4. **User Submits Document**: User captures/uploads their ID document
+5. **User Takes Selfie**: User takes a selfie photo (automatically prompted by Stripe SDK)
-5. **Stripe Verifies**: Stripe processes and verifies the document
+6. **Stripe Verifies**: Stripe processes and verifies both the document and selfie match
-6. **Update Status**: App updates the database with verification status
+7. **Update Status**: App updates the database with verification status

+**Note**: Both the document check and selfie check must pass for verification to be successful.
+If either check fails, the verification status will be set to "rejected".

 ## Architecture